hbctraining/main/README.md

 ### Workshops

-**Introduction to Next-Generation Sequencing (NGS) analysis**: The goal of these workshops (2-3 days) are to enable researchers to design their NGS studies appropriately and perform preliminary data analyses.
+#### Introduction to Next-Generation Sequencing (NGS) analysis series:

+The goal of these workshops (2-3 days) are to enable researchers to design their NGS studies appropriately and perform preliminary data analyses.

 | Training topic and link to lessons | Prerequisites | Workshop Duration |
 :----------:|:----------:|:----------:|